Skip to main content

 Who should stay in Arc 2000?

-Arc 2000 is perfect for those wanting direct and easy access to some of the best skiing in the area, including the freeride paradise of the Aiguille Rouge massif, which makes it popular with adrenaline seekers.
-However, Arc 2000 is suitable for all kinds of skiers.
-While there is not much here in terms of nightlife, Les Arcs 2000 is ideal for those looking for good value accommodation in a purpose-built ski-in and ski-out resort.
+Whilst there is not much here in terms of nightlife, Les Arcs 2000 is ideal for those looking for good value accommodation in a purpose-built ski-in ski-out resort.
 Accommodation here is mostly in large self-catering apartment residences although some chalets have sprung up over recent years.

 Peisey-Vallandry

-Plan Peisey & Vallandry: Small resorts with reasonable accommodation options
+Plan Peisey and Vallandry: small resorts with reasonable accommodation options

 Until recently, Plan Peisey and adjoining Vallandry were two small resorts on the outskirts of the main Les Arcs ski area.
 However, their proximity to the new Vanoise Express cable car, which links the area to La Plagne, has changed all that and now they are at the heart of the world’s third-largest linked ski area – the 425km Paradiski area.

-Who should stay in Plan Peisey & Vallandry?
+Who should stay in Plan Peisey and Vallandry?

 Luxury hot spots in Les Arcs